kiecphrase/vscode_extensions/README.md

 # vscode_extensions
-## feel free to add your extensions list or use mine.
-I'll keep it updated

 #### What's the reason?
 These are the extensions I've currently have installed.
 This is a pretty solid baseline to work in Python or do web stuff.
 It also includes a few QoL improvements as well as themes I think look pretty good